kabanero-io/kabanero-pipelines/README.md

 Identify the Tekton Dashboard URL after your have completed the installation.
 You can login to your OKD cluster and run ```oc get routes``` to find this or check in the OKD console.
 This is useful for a few of the steps documented below.
 You can find more details about the dashboard at https://github.com/tektoncd/dashboard.

+NOTE: Everything is assumed to be running in `kabanero` namespace.

 ### Create a persistent volume
 The persistent volume is used by the pipelines.
 An example pv definition is provided.
 Update path and other values in pv.yaml to suit your requirements.